Create an interactive search map by using Azure Maps

 Try out the interactive search experience.
 In the search box on the upper-left corner of the demo web application, search for restaurants.

 Move your mouse over the list of addresses and locations that appear below the search box.
 Notice how the corresponding pin on the map pops out information about that location.
 For privacy of private businesses, fictitious names and addresses are shown.

 Clean up resources

 The tutorials detail how to use and configure Azure Maps with your account.
 Don't clean up the resources created in this quickstart if you plan to continue to the tutorials.
 If you don't plan to continue, take these steps to clean up the resources:

 - Close the browser that runs the AzureMapDemo.html web application.

 In this quickstart, you created your Azure Maps account and created a demo app.
-To learn how to create your own application by using the Azure Maps APIs, continue to the following tutorial:
+Take a look at the following tutorials to learn about Azure Maps:

 For more code examples and an interactive coding experience, see these guides: